 I research and evaluate all recommended products and services.
 This post may contain affiliate links.
 If you click on links, I may receive compensation.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my commercial disclosure by clicking here.

-CHRISTMAS FOOD SHOPPING LIST TEMPLATE: FREE TO DOWNLOAD PRINTABLE MEAL PLANNER AND GROCERY LIST
+CHRISTMAS FOOD SHOPPING LIST TEMPLATE: FREE PRINTABLE MEAL PLANNER & GROCERY LIST)

-The free printable combines a meal planner and a grocery list you can use instead of your regular weekly grocery list, so you can plan out every stage of your big Christmas meal, be it a Christmas lunch or Christmas dinner, on the meal planner.
-Then you can note all the ingredients you will need to buy on the grocery list.
+The template includes a meal plan section and a grocery list, so you can plan out every stage of your big Christmas meal (lunch or dinner) on the meal planner.
+Then, you can note all the ingredients you will need to buy on the grocery list.

 PLANNING YOUR CHRISTMAS FOOD SHOPPING LIST

 I learned a long time ago that the best way to keep stress levels down in the run-up to Christmas is to spend time planning for Christmas Day in advance.